Free Online Collage Maker

 Choose between PNG (lossless quality, larger file) and JPEG (adjustable compression, smaller file).
 For JPEG, use the quality slider to find the right balance between file size and image quality.
 Click the download button to save the finished collage to your device.

 Different layouts serve different purposes.
-Grid layouts are ideal for presenting a collection of similar images, such as product photos, team headshots, or before-and-after comparisons.
+Grid layouts are presenting a collection of similar images, such as product photos, team headshots, or before-and-after comparisons.
 The uniform structure creates a clean, organized appearance that works well for professional presentations and social media grids.

 Masonry layouts, popularized by platforms like Pinterest, arrange images in columns with varying heights.
-This layout is particularly effective when working with images of different aspect ratios, as it minimizes wasted space while creating an aesthetically pleasing arrangement.
+This layout is particularly effective when working with images of different aspect ratios, as it reduces wasted space while creating an aesthetically pleasing arrangement.
 The masonry layout is a favorite for mood boards, portfolio pages, and visual storytelling.

-Strip layouts arrange images in a single horizontal row, making them ideal for banner images, timeline graphics, and comparison strips.
+Strip layouts arrange images in a single horizontal row, making them banner images, timeline graphics, and comparison strips.
 This layout works best with 3-5 images and is commonly used for Facebook cover photos or website headers.

 Freestyle layout gives you complete creative control.
 Each image can be positioned, resized, and layered independently.
 This is the most flexible option, suitable for creative projects, scrapbook-style collages, and artistic compositions where overlap and varied sizing are desired.

-This collage maker is built entirely on the HTML5 Canvas API, specifically using the CanvasRenderingContext2D interface.
+This collage maker is entirely on the HTML5 Canvas API, specifically using the CanvasRenderingContext2D interface.
 The Canvas API provides pixel-level control over image rendering, including support for compositing, clipping, transformations, and image quality settings.
 All rendering happens on the GPU when hardware acceleration is available, ensuring smooth performance even with large images.

 When you export a collage, the tool uses the canvas.toDataURL() method for immediate download or canvas.toBlob() for larger exports.
 PNG export preserves exact pixel data with lossless compression.
 JPEG export applies DCT-based lossy compression at the quality level you specify, with higher values preserving more detail at the cost of larger file sizes.